-Tina Spangler (Kirsten Dunst - How to Lose Friends & Alienate People) was almost fifteen and thought that life was good as she had a boyfriend who she loved.
-But after sleeping with him he turns cold on her and then having turned fifteen she realises she is pregnant.
+Tina Spangler (Kirsten Dunst - Small Soldiers) was almost fifteen and thought that life was good as she had a boyfriend who she was very much in love with.
+But after sleeping with him he then turns cold towards her and then shortly after turning fifteen she discovers that she is pregnant.
 After turning to her mother she has to decide what to do; have an abortion, put the baby up for adoption or try and raise the child like her best friend who is already a teen mum.
-But maybe being pregnant will lead to a surprising outcome for her parents Evie (Park Overall - Taming Andrew) and Carl (David Andrews) who are separated.
+But maybe being pregnant will lead to a surprising outcome for her parents Evie (Park Overall - Sparkler) and Carl (David Andrews), who are separated.

-What "Fifteen and Pregnant" also has going for it is a good cast with Kirsten Dunst delivering a strong performance as Tina delivering that sense of being overwhelmed by her life quickly becoming out of control.
-But we also have Park Overall who delivers a grounded performance as her mother Evie showing everything from the naivety of knowing what her daughter is up to, to the difficulty of being separated from her husband.
+What "Fifteen and Pregnant" also has going for it is a good cast with Kirsten Dunst delivering a strong performance as Tina, giving her that sense of being overwhelmed by her life quickly becoming complicated out of control.
+But we also have Park Overall who delivers a grounded performance as her mother Evie, showing everything from the naivety of not knowing what her daughter is up to, to the difficulty of being separated from her husband.

-What this all boils down to is that "Fifteen and Pregnant" is another movie which deals with the subject of teen pregnancy but one which rather than just focusing on the situation from the teen's point of view takes a wider approach to look at the difficult period for the entire family.
+What this all boils down to is that "Fifteen and Pregnant" is another movie which deals with the subject of teen pregnancy and as such covers some familiar ground.
+But it is one which rather than just focusing on the situation from the teen's point of view takes a wider approach to look at the difficult period for an entire family.